-The first 5-year Missouri River endangered species interagency MOA was finalized in 2001 and included specific and shared commitments of 3 agencies; SDGFP, USACE, and the U.S. Fish and Wildlife Service (USFWS).
+The first 5-year Missouri River endangered species interagency MOA was finalized in 2001 and included specific and shared commitments of 3 agencies; SDGFP, USACE, and the USFWS.
 Subsequent MOAs included the National Park Service in addition to the original 3 agencies.
-MOA accomplishments by all participants include such activities as biological surveys and nesting season productivity for Least Terns and Piping Plovers within the portion of the Missouri River surveyed by the U.S. Army Corps of Engineers and SDGFP, specific protocols or policies developed to help implement the MOA, outreach and educational efforts related to Missouri River endangered species, law enforcement efforts, and relevant Section 7 consultations among federal agencies.
+MOA accomplishments by all participants include such activities as biological surveys and nesting season productivity for Least Terns and Piping Plovers within the portion of the Missouri River surveyed by the USACE and SDGFP, specific protocols or policies developed to help implement the MOA, outreach and educational efforts related to Missouri River endangered species, law enforcement efforts, and relevant Section 7 consultations among federal agencies.